TigerBlog knows where he was. He was watching his profession change on a dime - and forever.

 There are a few disclaimers - in the changeover from one company to the other, there will be some things that don't copy over exactly right, or not at all.
 The OAC staff will be working to fix all of whatever issues pop up.
 If you see something, let us know.

-Also, it could take most of today before the new site is active.
+Also, it could take most of today before the new site is active for you - or it could be done already.
 TigerBlog included a screen shot so you'll know what it will look like.

 When TigerBlog was a kid, newspapers were huge.
 TB always had the Star-Ledger delivered to his house, and FatherBlog brought the New York Post home every night.
 On Sundays, TB would go with his dad into the center of the local town and get the Asbury Park Press and New York Times.